eclipse-pass/main/docs/roadmap.md

 * Add funder and grant information on NIHMS deposits
 * Address and remediate security vulnerabilities
 * Investigate simplifying pass-proxy and pass-auth and merging into pass-core
+* Improvements to integration and acceptance tests
-* Various bug fixes and IT/Acceptance Test improvements
+* Various bug fixes